90th Expeditionary Air Refueling Squadron

 The squadron was first activated during World War II as the 390th Bombardment Squadron, a medium bomber unit.
-Once manned and equipped, it conducted antisubmarine patrols off the Pacific coast.
+Once crewed and equipped, it conducted antisubmarine patrols off the Pacific coast.
 In 1943 it moved to the Southwest Pacific Theater as part of Thirteenth Air Force.
 The 390th saw combat in the Solomon Islands, Russell Islands, New Guinea and the Philippines.
 The squadron was awarded a Distinguished Unit Citation for its pre-invasion bombing of Balikpapan from 23 to 30 June 1945.
 Its missions during the campaign in the Philippines also earned it a Philippine Presidential Unit Citation.
 The 390th was inactivated in the Philippines in early 1946.

 The 90th Air Refueling Squadron was activated at Castle Air Force Base, California in 1954 with Boeing KC-97 Stratofreighters, replacing the 340th Air Refueling Squadron.
 The unit served as a refueling element of the 93d Bombardment Wing until 1955, when it moved to Forbes Air Force Base, Kansas to support the 90th Strategic Reconnaissance Wing.
 Both wings flew the Boeing B-47 Stratojet.
 The squadron frequently deployed to support bombers under Operation Reflex until it was inactivated in 1962 as Strategic Air Command converted its refueling force to Boeing KC-135 Stratotankers.

 The two squadrons were consolidated into a single unit, the 90th Air Refueling Squadron in 1985.
 In 2002 the consolidated unit was converted to provisional status as the 90th Expeditionary Air Refueling Squadron.
-It was activated at Incirlik Air Base, Turkey later that year and has provided air refueling support to forces involved in the Global War on Terror since then.
+It was activated at Incirlik Air Base, Turkey later that year and has provided aerial refueling to U.S. forces fighting in the Middle East since then.